 As from 1934, when the compositions gradually opened up once again to complexity, the lines blossomed into color (Fig. 13, 14, 15):

-From this viewpoint, the Neoplastic lines could be seen as a sort of “memorandum” serving for over twenty years as an ideal link between the representational space of art and the space of reality and then dissolving on the return of the latter (the variety of planes in VBW).
+From this viewpoint, the Neoplastic lines could be seen as a sort of “memorandum” serving for over twenty years as an ideal link between the representational space of art and the space of reality and then dissolving on the return of the latter (the great variety of planes in VBW).

 While it is unity that alludes to virtual multiplicity in Lozenge with Yellow Lines, it is multiplicity that alludes to possible unities in Victory Boogie Woogie:

-While the painting does express a high degree of multiplicity, he probably saw something old in the fact that it was still necessary to evoke a part of reality virtually through the continuity of the lines.
-In talking about Broadway Boogie Woogie, the artist is also said to have expressed dissatisfaction with the amount of yellow, which is tantamount to saying the same thing.
-He must have felt that lines were still excessively present in Broadway Boogie Woogie.
+While BBW does express a high degree of multiplicity, he probably saw something old in the fact that it was still necessary to evoke a part of reality virtually through the continuity of the lines.
+In talking about BBW, the artist is also said to have expressed dissatisfaction with the amount of yellow, which is tantamount to saying the same thing.
+He must have felt that lines were still excessively present.
 Lines are the primary means of expression in drawing, just as colored planes are in painting.
 The lines become planes in Broadway Boogie Woogie and everything is a plane in Victory Boogie Woogie.

 In the European Neoplastic compositions the black lines performed the function of drawing and the fields of color the role of painting.
 Drawing (lines) controlled painting (colored planes) from the outside with no participation, and painting accentuated and varied the proportions pre-established by drawing:

+Sometimes a composition was reworked to rebalance form and color.
 Drawing and painting, intellect and emotion, engaged in dialogue but kept their distance.
-In 1941-42 the black lines became colored lines:

 This means that drawing was born in paint and painting was already drawn and when, finally, the colored lines became planes in BBW and VBW, there was no longer any distinction between drawing and painting.
 In the last two works thought and emotion became one.